Bo Jackson: I'd tell my kids to play any sport aside from football

 After rehabbing the injury suffered against the Bengals, Jackson returned to baseball for several more seasons with the Chicago White Sox and the California Angels.

-Despite his career on the gridiron being cut short, Jackson said he "wouldn't change a thing."
+Although his career on the gridiron was cut short, Jackson said he "wouldn't change a thing."